SpikingNetwork/TrainSpikingNet.jl/README.md

 just below the line starting with "using LinearAlgebra...".
 Alternatively, MKL can be automatically used for your other Julia code as well by adding "using MKL" to "~/.julia/config/startup.jl" instead.

+# Plugins #

+The network architecture and initialization can be customized through user-supplied code.
+In the parameters file are five pairs of variables which specify the path to .jl files and the arguments required by the functions therein.
+For example, the `genInitialWeights_file` and `genInitialWeights_args` variables are a string and a dictionary, respectively.
+The former specifies the path to a .jl file containing a function called `genInitialWeights()` to which the latter is passed when `./tbn.sh init ...` is executed.  `genInitialWeights()` defines and returns `w0Index`, `w0Weights`, and `nc0` which together specify the static connections between neurons based on the parameters `pree`, `prie`, `prei`, `prii`, `jee`, `jie`, `jei`, and `jii`.
+Should this default code not do what you want, you can create your own file (e.g. `myCustomGenInitialWeights.jl`) which defines an alternative function `genInitialWeights()` (must be the same name) based on a (possibly) alternative set of parameters.
+Simply set `genInitialWeights_file` to the full path to your custom function, and `getInitialWeights_args` to the required parameters with their values.
+Other code that can be plugged in include `genPlasticWeights()`, `genStim()`, `genTarget()`, and `genFfwdRate()`.